TimWSpence/blog/posts/2020-04-21-lockfree-distributed-transactions.md

 title: Lock-free Distributed Transactions
 ---

-This is a description of a simple but (as far as I am aware) novel solution a devised some time ago for implementing lock-free distributed transactions.
+This is a description of a simple solution a devised some time ago for implementing lock-free distributed transactions in certain situations.
 I thought it was quite elegant so I've summarised it here for your interest.

 ### The problem